-OVERVIEW: The Nancy Taylor Foundation for Chronic Diseases backs a pretty broad range of brain and neurological research.
+OVERVIEW: The Nancy Taylor Foundation for Chronic Diseases backs a broad range of brain and neurological research.

 PROFILE: The Nancy Taylor Foundation for Chronic Diseases keeps a low public profile: it employs just one formal staff member and does not operate a website.
-So it’s not surprising that it may fly under the funding radar for brain and neurological researchers.

 The Taylor Foundation accepts unsolicited grant applications and requests for funding throughout the year and there are no submission deadlines.
 Applications should be sent to the address provided below.
-Researchers working in university and independent research labs are eligible to apply for funding.
+Researchers working in universities and independent research labs are eligible to apply for funding.
 However, the foundation appears to lean slightly toward research at major universities across the country.

 Nancy Taylor Foundation for Chronic Diseases